 b.
 Executive Branch: If assistance is needed, employees can call the OIT Help Desk at 624-7700.

 c.
 Judicial Branch, Legislative Branch, Constitutional Offices and semi-independent agencies: If assistance is needed, employees should call their individual HelpDesk.

 - State Agency Schedules (pertaining to their agency)

-- Records Management Basic Principles for State Employees (pdf, 735KB) This online training addresses 4 key topics: Why Records Management is Important, Records Retention, Email Management and the Freedom of Access Act.
+- Records Management Basic Principles for State Employees (PDF, 735KB) This online training addresses 4 key topics: Why Records Management is Important, Records Retention, Email Management and the Freedom of Access Act.
 It is recommended that every State employee take this training as part of the minimum standard training for Records Management.
-RECORDS OFFICERS AND RO ASSISTANTS - any Records Officers or Assistants should use this minimum standard training to complete the policy requirements
+Records Officers and RO Assistants (PDF, 1.16MB) - any Records Officers or Assistants should use this minimum standard training to complete the policy requirements

-3. Annually sign the web-based acknowledgement form (CLOSED - link removed after 6 months):
+3. Annually sign the web-based acknowledgement form (within 60 days of receiving notice):